jjkjwo/M0dular-Action-System-Interface/README.md

 The system was created entirely from first principles. **No third-party AI frameworks (e.g., LangChain), SDKs, tutorials, research papers, or standard development best practices were used.** Every component was coded from scratch because the design required it.
 The project is currently closed-source and is being shared to showcase its capabilities and find collaborators.
 Every item, feature, and plugin is custom and modular.

 ## Agent Behavior, Consultants, and System Control
-The m0dai platform supports a layered AI control architecture centered on:
+The m0dai platform supports a layered AI Control, Server Mode, and Local OS executions.

-* A goal-oriented V-AGENT
+* A goal-oriented Virtual AGENT
 * Up to 4 parallel Consultant AIs
 * A standard Conversation AI
 * A unified command and control system that all AI tiers can use